State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Outer subphotospheric particle acceleration sites

 Figure~\ref{fig:breakoutEnv} shows the parameter space of the $(R_{\rm{env}}, M_{\rm{env}})$ pairs having the same shock-breakout radius $R_{\rm{BO, env}}$, as defined in Eq.~\ref{eq:shBO}.
 For most of the envelope masses $M_{\rm{env}}$ and radii $R_{\rm{env}}$, the shock-breakout occurs very close to the edge of the envelope, in particular at $R \gtrsim 0.7 R_{\rm{env}}$.
 The breakout could occur at smaller radii only for envelopes with large extension ($R_{\rm{env}} \gg \times 10^{13}$~cm) and small masses $(M_{\rm{env}} \lesssim 5 \times 10^{-4} M_\odot)$, as visible from the right bottom corner of the parameter space in Fig.~\ref{fig:breakoutEnv}.
 Such envelopes are not dense enough to halt relativistic jets and are poorly motivated theoretically~\cite{Margutti:2014gha, Sobacchi:2017wcq, Gilkis:2021uht, Nakar:2015tma, Meszaros:2001vr}.

-Combining the results from Figs.~\ref{fig:contour} and~\ref{fig:breakoutEnv}, we deduce that small envelope masses require fine tuning of the jet lifetime and luminosity to smother the jet.
-Therefore, particle acceleration at the shock between the cocoon of choked jets and the envelope is either inhibited or it occurs in a very narrow range of radii, making it a subleading process for neutrino production.
+Combining the results from Figs.~\ref{fig:contour} and~\ref{fig:breakoutEnv}, we deduce that small envelope masses require fine tuning of the jet lifetime and luminosity to {simultaneously} smother the jet {and allow for neutrino production in the range $R_\star \lesssim R \lesssim R_{\rm{env}}$}.
+Therefore, particle acceleration at the shock between the cocoon of unsuccessful jets and the envelope is either inhibited or it occurs in a very narrow range of radii, making it a subleading process for neutrino production {in the region $R \ll R_{\rm{env}}$.}

-We conclude that, if a magnetized jet is halted in the extended envelope, neutrino production is possible only at the sites discussed in Sec.~\ref{sec:acceleration}.
+We conclude that, if a magnetized jet is halted in the extended envelope, neutrino production is possible at the sites discussed in Sec.~\ref{sec:acceleration}.
 For instance, if the simulated jets were to breakout from the stellar core in an envelope with $R_{\rm{env}} = 10^{13}$~cm and $M_{\rm{env}}= 5 M_\odot$, for the fixed lifetime ${t}_j = 10$~s, the neutrino fluence from magnetic reconnection processes and collisionless sub-shocks would be the same as the one displayed in Figs.~\ref{fig:nuMag} and~\ref{fig:nuSh}, respectively, with the results being sensitive to the initial magnetization of the jet.
-As for jets which are hydrodynamically launched and choked in the extended envelope, neutrino production may occur at the sites discussed in Refs.~\citep{He:2018lwb, Fasano:2021bwq, Guarini:2022uyp}.
+As for jets which are hydrodynamically launched and choked in the extended envelope, neutrino production may occur at the sites discussed in Refs.~\citep{He:2018lwb, Fasano:2021bwq, Guarini:2022uyp}. {It is still to be proven whether further particle acceleration can occur in magnetized unsuccessful jets at the same sites, namely at $R_{\rm{IS}} \simeq R_{h} \lesssim R_{\rm{env}}$.}